 Greeting and blessing (Revelation 1:4-8)

-The next portion answers the question in the heart of every suffering believer: “does God care about me?”
+The next portion answers the question in the heart of every suffering believer: “Does God care about me?”
 John writes YES HE DOES!
 Jesus is called “Him who loved us and loves us and frees us from our sin by His own blood” (1:5).
-This phrase is which more than a reference to His cross: it is a clear allusion to the Passover lambs slaughtered to deliver God’s covenant people from Egypt by judging the oppressors and preserving them (Exodus 12:21 ff).
-And as God adopted and honoured the delivered Hebrew slaves, these em-battered believers were called “kings and priests to God” (1:6, compare Exodus 19:6), sharing in His eternal reign.
+This phrase, a reference to the Cross, is a clear allusion to the Passover lambs slaughtered to deliver God’s covenant people from Egypt by judging the oppressors and preserving the Israelites (Exodus 12:21 ff).
+And as God adopted and honoured the delivered Hebrew slaves, these battered believers were called “kings and priests to God” (1:6, compare Exodus 19:6), sharing in his eternal reign.

 Section 1: Christ among the Lampstands (Revelation 1:4-3:22)

 Like prophets of old John describes how and where he received this prophetic message to these churches (1:9-10).
 Imprisoned on the island Patmos, John was “In the Spirit on the Lord’s Day” – meaning in fellowship with the Holy Spirit in prayer and worship on resurrection day – what we call Sunday.

 This is significant.
 Although this beloved disciple was isolated, shamed and cruelly treated, his suffering did not lead him away from Christ to self-pity; instead, it drew him to Christ as he drew near to the Lord in Spirit.
 And his cries and concerns in Spirit gave birth to one of the most excellent messages of hope the church had ever received.

 A question every suffering believer asks is “Lord, where are you when I suffer?”
 This is the question the Lord clearly answers in the first section of Revelation (Ch 1-3).